-With a professional background steeped in horticulture and sustainable landscape design, our lead tester, Rob Woodworth, is a longstanding houseplant nut.
+With a professional background steeped in horticulture and sustainable landscape design, our lead tester, Rob Woodworth, is a longstanding house plant nut.
 His experience as a specimen collector has given him deep insights and strong opinions about how a plant container or flower pot should work.
-And while his home is already filled to the brim with plants of varying ilks, he had no problem making room for more in the spirit of research.
+And while his home is already filled to the brim with plants of varying ilks, he had no qualms with making room for more in the spirit of research.
 Living in an arid climate, Rob has a regional preference for succulents and drought-resistant plants, but he also appreciates the specified care routines required for more needy tropicals and the like.

 Analysis and Test Results

 To our testers, form denotes the overall shape, size, and style of each pot that was reviewed.
 Because form factor is a very primary characteristic of a vessel of any kind, this metric was weighted the most heavily in our examination.
-We preferred pots that were easy to plant and transplant while still striking a balance of functional design and durability.
+We preferred pots that were easy to plant and transplant while still striking a functional design and durability balance.
 While considering your best option, remember that shape, depth, and materials used for construction may have an impact on the happiness of your plants.

 The self-watering baskets and pots aren't inherently designed to 'drain', though the internal containers usually allow for a thorough drain should you remove them for a top watering.
 Of these models, we were most fond of the Tabor basket because of the removable plug feature, which could effectively turn the whole setup into a regularly draining pot.
 The Brajtt Porcelain Pots also received a decent drainage score, as did the Rivet Ceramic Planter.

 When testing for ergonomics, we wanted to consider how manageable and efficient each planter was while in use.
 Indoor flower pots should be able to move easily in case you should need to water them in a sink or bathtub.
-But they should also allow for convenient maintenance and easy watering so perhaps you don't have to take over your bathroom with houseplants on water day.
+But they should also allow for convenient maintenance and easy watering, so perhaps you don't have to take over your bathroom with houseplants on water day.

-The most versatile and efficient design was no doubt the Gardenix self watering pot, which in addition to having a moisture/water depth gauge, can also be used as a regular top-water planter pot that is completely self-contained.
+The most versatile and efficient design was no doubt the Gardenix self-watering pot, which in addition to having a moisture/water depth gauge, can also be used as a regular top-water planter pot that is completely self-contained.
 While the self-watering method can take some getting used to, this is a very effective method of managing water schedules.
 For this reason, the Tabor and Forainem self-watering baskets also got good marks for ergonomics.

 — Rob Woodworth